larahdm2/Final-Bootcamp-Project/README.md

   <summary>
    <h2>Description</h2>
   </summary>

-The objective of this project is to create a deep learning model that classifies a skin lesion image into benign or malignant.
 <br>
 The input images are from the HAM 10000 dataset: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/DBW86T.
 Due to computer memory constraints, I divided the dataset into three subsets: one for modeling black and white images, another for modeling RGB images, and the third one for testing both.
 <br>